microsoft/SparseSC/docs/fit.md

 process.
 There are two cuts from the remaining data that may be used to fit synthetic controls, and each has it's advantages and disadvantages.

-## Fitting a synthetic control model

-### Data and Model Type

-The parameters `X` and `Y` should be numeric matrices containing data on the features and target variables, respectively, with one row per unit of observation, and one column per feature or target variable.
+In the call to `fit()`, parameters `X` and `Y` should be numeric matrices containing data on the features and target variables, respectively, with one row per unit of observation, and one column per feature or target variable.

+#### Data and Model Type

 There area 4 model types that can be fit using the `fit()` function which can be selected by passing one of the following values to the `model_type` parameter: